Role of Vitamin D in Children

 Vitamin D plays many additional roles in the body.
 In children as well as adults, it helps regulate heartbeat, protects against muscle weakness and is needed for normal blood clotting and healthy thyroid function.
 In addition, vitamin D supports immune function which keeps us strong and able to fight off colds and flues.2

-Children who do not receive adequate sun exposure may be at risk of vitamin D deficiency.5 This group includes children who cover up for sun protection or for religious or cultural reasons.
+Children who do not receive adequate sun exposure may be at risk of vitamin D insufficiency.5 This group includes children who cover up for sun protection or for religious or cultural reasons.

-Breastfed infants of dark-skinned or veiled women are another group at risk of vitamin D deficiency.
-This is because an infant relies on the mother’s milk for much of their vitamin D however dark-skinned or veiled women are at a higher risk of being vitamin D deficient.
+Breastfed infants of dark-skinned or veiled women are another group at risk of vitamin D insufficiency.
+This is because an infant relies on the mother’s milk for much of their vitamin D however dark-skinned or veiled women are at a higher risk of being vitamin D insufficient.

-Dark skinned children are also at risk of vitamin D deficiency.
+Dark skinned children are also at risk of vitamin D insufficiency.
 Dark skins naturally contain more melanin and this impedes vitamin D synthesis.5

 Vitamin D is considered a suitable supplement for all ages providing the label dosage is adhered to.
 It is advised to discuss supplementation with your GP if your child is taking medications as vitamin D may interact with some medications.7